Question of Taste: Ruairi Donovan, Cork Midsummer Moments

 You can portal back to any cultural event or music era – where, when, and why?

 I think the way that arts and culture function in Ireland allow us a really open space to learn and grow.
-I hope the arts continue to play its part to end Direct Provision and build a more inclusive and outward looking Ireland.
-Enough of the introverted kitchen sink drama and the civil war politik.
+I hope the arts continue to play their part to end Direct Provision, and build a more inclusive and outward-looking Ireland.
+Enough of the introverted kitchen sink drama, and the civil war politik.

 You are king of the Irish arts world for a day – what's your first decree?